-- Check scraper operation & settings. - Raise machine working depth. - Adjust pitch so rear discs are slightly higher & raise machine working depth. - Momentarily take out of float & extend transport cylinders to simulate a rigid hitch (flat ground only).
+- Check scraper operation & settings. - Raise machine working depth. - Adjust pitch so front discs are slightly lower by adding a depth stop to roller cylinder. - Momentarily take out of float & extend transport cylinders to simulate a rigid hitch (flat ground only).
 Re-engage float as soon as possible to avoid possible equipment damage. - Wait for soil conditions to dry out more. - Check condition & operation of bearings on both ends of the rollers.